 Question WLBC Response 41 Do you agree with the changes proposed to Paragraph 155 of the existing National Planning Policy Framework?
 Agree 42 Do you agree with the changes proposed to Paragraph 158 of the existing National Planning Policy Framework?
-In sentiment yes; however, in practice we have reservations regarding the availability of recorded information relating the baseline existing on site needed to assess impacts.
+In sentiment yes; however, in practice we have reservations regarding the availability of recorded information relating to the baseline existing on site needed to assess impacts.
 43 Do you agree with the changes proposed to footnote 54 of the existing National Planning Policy Framework?
 Do you have any views on specific wording for new footnote 62?
 Agree with footnote 62.
 Disagree with changes to footnote 54 as this is currently incompatible with proposals to no longer allow the preparation of supplementary planning documents (SPDs) and the proposed expiration of existing SPDs, upon which views are sought as part of this consultation at question 48.
-TI For the avoidance of doubt, the Council's disagrees with the proposed transitional arrangements for SPDs upon which views are sought at question 48.
+For the avoidance of doubt, the Council's disagrees with the proposed transitional arrangements for SPDs upon which views are sought at question 48.
 Should the alternative approach put forward by the Council at question 48 be accepted then, of course, footnote 54 would be agreed as representing a sensible approach.
-4 age 27 Do you agree with our proposed Paragraph 161 in the National Planning Policy Framework to give significant weight to proposals which allow the adaptation of existing buildings to improve their energy performance?
+44 Do you agree with our proposed Paragraph 161 in the National Planning Policy Framework to give significant weight to proposals which allow the adaptation of existing buildings to improve their energy performance?
 Agree with proposed paragraph 161.
 45 Do you agree with the proposed timeline for finalising local plans, minerals and waste plans and spatial development strategies being prepared under the current system?
 If no, what alternative timeline would you propose?
 Disagree.
 We agree with the proposed deadline of 30 June 2025 to submit plans for independent examination under the existing legal framework.
 However, we disagree with the proposed date of adoption of plans (subsequent to the conclusion of independent examination) by 31 December 2026 and consider this should be extended by a further 6 months to 30 June 2027.
 Producing local plan, particularly in reaching and successfully navigating Examination, represents a significant investment by a local authority in terms of staff and financial resource.
-In order for a plan to be found sound, an Inspector may timemie would you propose: require additional evidence to be produced by the local authority or Major Modifications to a local plan, which would need additional public consultation.
-These matters can be time consuming.
-In seeking extensive and up to date development plan coverage nationally it incumbent upon the Government to do all it can to support local authorities in the demanding undertaking of plan production, which has increasingly been carried out by (significantly) understaffed local authority Planning Policy teams.
+In order for a plan to be found sound, an Inspector may require additional evidence to be produced by the local authority or Major Modifications to a local plan, which would need additional public consultation.
+These matters can be time consuming. can to support local authorities in the demanding undertaking of plan production, which has increasingly been carried out by (significantly) understaffed local authority Planning Policy teams.
 Extending the adoption date by 6 months to 30